AdaptivMCP/AdaptivMCP/docs/adaptiv/preferences.md

 ## Branch and PR habits

 - Branch names: use feat, fix, or chore prefixes with short, descriptive slugs.
-- Never push directly to main; always work on a feature branch and open a PR.
+- Default: do not push directly to main; work on a feature branch and open a PR.
+Exception: if explicitly instructed to operate in live main-branch mode for a controller repo, follow that instruction with stricter verification (tests/lint/CI/redeploy).

 ## Testing and tooling